-To book Javier Solana (Spain) please contact a JLA agent.
+To book Javier Solana (Spain) please contact your JLA Agent.

 After a decade in domestic Spanish politics taking in Culture, Education and Foreign ministries, Javier Solana led NATO through reorganisation in the aftermath of the Cold War.
 He also served as the European Union High Representative for Common Foreign and Security Policy, and Secretary-General of the Council of the European Union.